Lithodytes: Foraging Behavior

-Protective Coloration and Behavior
+Mimicry

 Batesian mimicry

 Lithodytes lineatus has been considered non-toxic and its morphological similarity to the poison dart frog Ameerega picta has resulted in conclusions of Batesian mimicry between the two organisms.
 However, studies of the skin and poison glands of L. lineatus revealed a limited diversity of proteins and peptides that potentially have toxic effects.
 Comparisons of skin and glands between L. lineatus and A. picta show differences in gland shape, distribution, concentration, and in type of granule secreted.
 The poison of A. picta, unlike that of L. lineatus, contains no proteins and is instead composed of alkaloids and carbohydrates.

 Furthermore, the poison glands of L. lineatus are concentrated in the head and colored bands of the dorsum (yellow stripes and orange spots).
 This localization of poison glands in L. lineatus is unlike A. picta and most anurans, which possess a homogenous distribution of glands.
 Such localized distribution signals to predators that poison is actually located at the colored stripes and spots.
 A high concentration of glands on the head is theorized to be a result of frog predators starting consumption of anurans at the head.